vwillyams/garbage-ECSJobDemos/Documentation/content/ecs_principles_and_vision.md

 We provide great error messages when API's are used incorrectly, we never put ourselves in a position where incorrect usage results in a crash and that is by design (as opposed to a bug we can quickly fix).

-A good example of Sandbox behaviour is that our C# job system gurantees that none of your code using C# jobs has race conditions.
-We deterministically check all possile race conditions through a combination of static code analysis & runtime checks.
+A good example of sandbox behaviour is that our C# job system guarantees that none of your C# job code has race conditions.
+We deterministically check all possible race conditions through a combination of static code analysis & runtime checks.
 We give you well written error messages about any race conditions right away.
-So you can trust that your code works and feel safe in that even developers who write multithreaded game code for the first time will do it safely.
+So you can trust that your code works and feel safe that even developers who write multithreaded game code for the first time will do it right.

 ## Tiny

-We want Unity to be usable for all content from < 50kb executable + content to gigabite sized games.
+We want Unity to be usable for all content from < 50kb executables + content, to gigabyte sized games.
 We want Unity to load in less than 1 second for small content.

 ## Iteration time